sweet-mustard/schematics/README.md

 ## How to contribute

-You can clone this repo and then go to the root-folder and run `npm install`.
-After that, you are ready to contribute.
+Begin by cloning this repo, go to the root-folder and run `npm install`.
+After that, you are ready to test and contribute.

 ### Testing your modifications

 1. *Build* your schematic local: `npm run build`
 2. *Link* your *local build*: `npm link`
-3. *Link* the *schematics* to your demo project: `npm link @sweet-mustard/schematics`
+3. *Build* a new *project* (see step 1 'how to use') and/or *link* the *schematics* to your demo project: `npm link @sweet-mustard/schematics`

 ### Unit Testing